valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 * `packet_capture_profile` - (Optional) Packet Profile ID *(e.g. valtix_profile_packet_capture.pcap1.profile_id)*
 * `diagnostics_profile` - (Optional) Diagnostics Profile ID *(e.g. valtix_profile_diagnostics.diag1.profile_id)*
 * `settings` - (Optional) Gateway settings.
 This block can be repeated multiple times.
 Please check [this section](#gateway-settings) for the structure.
 * `tags` - (Optional) User-defined Tags.
-This is a single block that can used to specify user-defined Tag keys and their value that will be applied to each instantiated Gateway instance.
+This is a map of one or more user-defined key/value pairs that will be applied to each instantiated Gateway instance.
 The key is an unquoted name and the value is a quoted string.
 Please check [this section](#gateway-tags) for the structure.
-Teh Valtix Controller will add a Tag with keys of `Name` and `valtix_acct` during Gateway orchestration.
+The Valtix Controller will add a Tag with keys of `Name` and `valtix_acct` during Gateway orchestration.
 If a user-defined tag for either of those keys is specified, the user-defined values will used in place of the Controller-defined values.
 * `instance_details` - (Required - EDGE Mode) This block is only needed when deploying a Gateway in EDGE mode.
 This block should not be used when deploying a Gateway in HUB mode.
 For EDGE mode deployment, the block can be repeated multiple times for deploying Gateway instances in multiple Availability Zones.
 Look below for the [structure](#instance-details) of this block.
 In EDGE mode, at least 1 block must be provided.

 ## Instance Details